Two-Sample Test for Stochastic Block Models via Maximum Entry-wise Deviation: A NEW TWO-SAMPLE TEST FOR THE STOCHASTIC BLOCK MODEL

 The proof is collected in the Appendix.
-The above Theorem \ref{Thm:power} shows that $T_n$ diverges at least rate $\log n$ as $n\rightarrow\infty$ under alternative hypothesis $H_1$.
+The above Theorem 2 shows that $T_n$ diverges faster than $\log n$ as $n\rightarrow\infty$ under the alternative hypothesis $H_1$.
 Then, we have the following corollary saying that the asymptotic size is close to the nominal level and the asymptotic power is almost equal to 1.